South African poultry industry warns of imminent breakout of avian flu

 One of the applicants is set to submit outstanding data on Friday, which will be evaluated before the final registration is granted.
 If it is satisfied that the applicant has addressed all the issues, the department said it was hopeful that the final registration would be granted “soon”.

-Not only were producers forced to cull about 9.5 million birds last year, for which they were not compensated, but SA’s poultry industry had to import more than 100 million fertilised eggs, which the Association of Meat Importers and Exporters claimed cost three times more than locally grown day-old chicks.
+Not only were producers forced to cull about 9.5 million birds last year, but SA’s poultry industry had to import more than 100 million fertilised eggs, which the Association of Meat Importers and Exporters claimed cost three times more than locally grown day-old chicks.

 Last year’s outbreak has affected the viability of poultry farms across the country and raised concerns about food security, biosecurity and animal welfare.